List of Responding Schools

 - Blood Drives

-The Class of 2015 completed nearly 10,000 hours of service (both law related and community service) over three years.
+The Class of 2022 completed over 3,000 hours of service (both law related and community service) over three years.

 Many of our student organizations are involved in community service projects.
 BLSA (Black Law Students Association) annually sponsors a Thanksgiving food drive.
 The Non-Traditional Students in Law sponsor an annual clothing drive to collect business attire clothing for low-income persons wanting to get back into the workforce.
 The International Law Society hosts an annual wine tasting to raise funds for various worthy causes, including (more recently) Haiti earthquake relief and refugee relief in the Darfur Region of Sudan and for victims of Hurricane Katrina.
 Women in Law sponsor an annual Pub Night event to raise money for local women's charities.
 NALSA holds an annual toy drive for children from the Haskell Indian Nations University.
 Other student organizations conduct various fundraising activities that provide support to worthy causes as well as to the Public Interest Stipend Program.